Debutante: Debutante balls in American television and films

 Crime dramas have investigated début-related crimes.
 "Zoo York," an episode of CSI: NY, featured the CSI team investigating the murder of a debutante.
 Medical examiner Evan Zao says that he had attended a debutante ball.
 "Debut", an episode of Cold Case, tells the story of a young girl who is murdered the night of her debutante ball.
-In an episode of Law & Order: Special Victims Unit, entitled "Streetwise", detectives investigated the rape and murder of a debutante.
+In an episode of Law & Order: Special Victims Unit, entitled "Streetwise", detectives investigated the murder of a debutante.

 Films with debutante themes include Metropolitan (1990), Whit Stillman's feature film, a comedy of manners set during the deb season in Manhattan, and What a Girl Wants (2003), in which Amanda Bynes plays an American teen whose estranged father is a British lord, and who is presented at a coming-out party.
-Bynes is also featured in She's The Man, in which the main character attends a debutantes preparation program and finally a ball.
+Bynes is also featured in She's the Man, in which the main character attends a debutantes preparation program and finally a ball.
 Something New, a romantic comedy, has a scene of upper-class African Americans at a cotillion on the West Coast.
 The Debut (2001), a film on contemporary Filipino-American life, explores a wide variety of cultural themes through an informal debutante event.

 The 1991 film The Addams Family is centered on the reconciliation of Gomez and Fester Addams.
 They had a falling out as teenagers at a debutante ball.
 In the film Little Women (1994), a "coming-out" party is given.
 Aunt March talks to Marmee about when Meg will be introduced into society.

 Borat Subsequent Moviefilm (2020) includes a scene at a debutante ball at Johnston–Felton–Hay House in Macon, Georgia.

+Season 3, Episode 14 of the TV series Elsbeth, entitled "Deadutante", is focused on the solving of a murder committed at the Empire City Debutante Ball in New York City.
+The episode aired on April 2, 2026.

 Latin America

-In Mexico, Dominican Republic, Panama, Puerto Rico and Paraguay, debutantes are young girls who take part in a Festival de Debutantes, or a "Quince Años", held for their fifteenth birthdays.
+In Colombia, Mexico, Dominican Republic, Panama, Puerto Rico and Paraguay, debutantes are young girls who take part in a Festival de Debutantes, or a "Quince Años", held for their fifteenth birthdays.
 Quinceañera parties are also held in the United States among some Latino communities from these nations.

 In Brazil and Mexico, such events are called Baile de Debutante (Spanish and Portuguese) or Festa de Debutante (only Portuguese), or Quince Años (Spanish) or Quinze Anos (Portuguese).

 In Panama, the Debutante Ball is organized by Damas Guadalupanas.
 It is a charity event held at Club Union.
 It takes place when girls are seniors in high school (17–18 years old).
 This follows the Quince Años, which takes place when they are 15.